MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

 ## Analyze query processing

-To determine if a report visual's DAX queries to the data source are providing the best performance by using Direct Lake mode, or falling back to DirectQuery mode, you can use Performance analyzer in Power BI Desktop to analyze queries.
+To determine if a report visual's DAX queries to the data source are providing the best performance by using Direct Lake mode, or falling back to DirectQuery mode, you can use Performance analyzer in Power BI Desktop, SQL Server Profiler, or other third party tools to analyze queries.
 To learn more, see [Analyze query processing for Direct Lake datasets](directlake-analyze-qp.md).